HandBrake/HandBrake-docs/source/docs/en/latest/technical/performance.markdown

 HandBrake’s software video encoders, video filters, audio encoders, and other processes benefit from fast CPU and memory.
 HandBrake’s hardware video encoders also benefit from modern GPU hardware.
 See the [System requirements](system-requirements.html) article for minimum hardware requirements to use HandBrake.

 To provide a comparison of how various features and settings affect encoding performance, we encoded a high quality, 4K 2160p24 (3840x1714 actual) version of the open film *[Tears Of Steel](https://mango.blender.org/)*.
-The source duration is 12 minutes 14 seconds and contains H.264 video, lossless FLAC stereo audio, and Dolby Digital (AC-3) 5.1 surround audio.
+The `Source` duration is 12 minutes 14 seconds and contains H.264 video, lossless FLAC stereo audio, and Dolby Digital (AC-3) 5.1 surround audio.

 ## Performance comparison between official presets